neener/pollmatic-app/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version => ruby 2.3.1p112

-* System dependencies

-* Configuration
+* Rails version => Rails 5.0.1

+* Configuration => You will need Oauth Github application credentials (client id and client secret) You need to provide a .env file with the name of the variable values

-* Database creation
+* Database creation => sqlite3

-* Database initialization
+* Database initialization => rake db:create db:migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
 # pollmatic-app